Ramzan Kadyrov: Account suspensions

-Other events
+Other issues

 Call to quarantine proceeds of horse race

 On 3 November 2009, a horse owned by Kadyrov, Mourilyan, came third in the Melbourne Cup winning about US$380,000 in prize money.
 The leader of the Australian Greens, Senator Bob Brown, immediately called for the Government of Australia to quarantine the prize money until assurances are received as to how the money will be used.
 Concerns had been previously raised that the Melbourne Cup could be used to launder money by overseas individuals.

 Honor killings

 In 2009, Kadyrov stated his approval of honor killings of seven women, based on the belief that they were engaging in adultery.
 In an interview with David Scott of HBO, he condoned honor killings of homosexuals in July 2017 stating, "If we have [gay] people here, I'm telling you officially their relatives won't let them be because of our faith, our mentality, customs, traditions.
 Even if it's punishable under the law, we would still condone it."